OlehLuk/bayesrl/README.md

 ## Refactoring by
 * Oleh Lukianykhin \<lukianykhin@ucu.edu.ua\>

+Refactoring was done to enable proper imports in library files.
+First of all, \__init__ files were updated with proper imports.

 ## References
 * Malcolm Strens.
 A bayesian framework for reinforcement learning.
 In _Proceedings of the 17th International Conference on Machine Learning (ICML)_, 2000.